 In Fig. 16 we show the result of applying this new method to colonoscopy.
 The edges are obtained via a first propagation: in Fig. 15 we can see the evolution of the narrow band during propagation.
-It gives a rough segmentation of the colon and provides a good information with a normal potential with a centering potential
+It gives a rough segmentation of the colon and provides a good information and a fast re-initialization technique to compute the distance to the edges.